-Chances are that you, as a Jira user or Jira admin, have already bumped into the need for a quick Excel export from Jira.
+Chances are that you, as a Jira user or Jira admin, have already bumped into the need for a quick Jira Excel export.
 Sometimes it’s more than a quick export: a sophisticated and customized report is needed, featuring pivot reports and custom analytics.
-Currently this is not easy given the insufficient export options available in Jira.
+Currently this is not easy given the insufficient Excel export options available in Jira.

 To make work easier and to meet the corporate requirement for professional Excel reports, Midori developed the Better Excel Exporter.

 - Just install and use - no configuration necessary

 - Export multiple issues from the Issue Navigator screen (all fields or just the currently selected ones

 - Integrates with all popular Jira apps and comes with prepared templates for Service Desk reports, Tempo, Zephyr, nFeed and more).

 - Custom exports using Groovy scripting

 - Easy automation for creating and emailing periodic reports to your boss (or partners without Jira access)

 Better Excel Exporter for Jira is really a swiss knife of exporting apps, that you can use on 3 levels.